 Refill the tank by opening the cold water supply valve.
 Make sure a hot water faucet is open and the drain valve is closed.
 Allow the hot water to run full for at least three minutes to make sure the tank has all the air removed and is completely full of water.
-Failure to perform this step can activate the Dry-Fire diagnostic code.
+Failure to perform this step can cause the upper heating element to burn out.
 Once you are certain the tank is completely full of water, close the hot water faucet.

-Figure 37 - Drain Valve
+Figure 35 - Drain Valve